philipliu/soroban-merkle-airdrop/README.md

 ## Contract Deployment

-Deploy the contract using the following command:
+Deploy the contract using the following command to initialize the contract with funds transferred from the source account to the contract.

 ```bash
 stellar contract deploy \